What Pixar Understood About Emotions That 2,000 Years of Philosophy Got Wrong

 Emotions spent 2,000 years as the villain

-Plato, the Greek philosopher, famously said that reason should be the master of the passions.
-And for most of Western intellectual history, the great thinkers agreed.
-Emotions were treated as forms of madness — irrational, destructive, something to be suppressed.
+Plato said reason should master the passions.
+For most of Western intellectual history, the great thinkers agreed — emotions were madness, irrational, destructive, something to be suppressed.
+The idea of emotional intelligence would have sounded like an oxymoron.

 Your brain was built to feel before it thinks